 - Alt-media formats and assistive technologies used.

 Brian has a BSEE from GMI Engineering & Management Institute (now Kettering University).
-He has worked with assistive technology, alternate media, and web/IT accessibility at while supporting students with disabilities at Indiana University for 19 years.
+He has worked with assistive technology, alternate media, and web/IT accessibility at while supporting the accessible use of learning technologies (LT) at Indiana University for 22 years.